WILLIAM HAYES Student Staff Trustee (Part I)

 Silven, Bill, John Hayes at Woolridge, Ky. c.
 1919.

 After the passing of George’s father, William, the family moved to Harlan County.
 Bill never worked as a miner, but his association with coal was to be one that was life-long.
 George Mac Hayes, Bill’s father was a lifetime coal miner and he went where work took him.
 Moving from camp to camp as the coal industry either waxed or waned with the whimsical economy, the family was often uprooted as work, wages or camp conditions changed.
 In the early 1930s when the family moved to Harlan County new mines and plentiful jobs had opened and the county was experiencing rapid growth.
-In Harlan County, there were some twenty-four coal camps that ranged in quality from squalor to the highly organized company camps at Lynch, Benham, and Wallins.
+In Harlan County, some twenty-four coal camps that ranged in quality from squalor to the highly organized company camps such as those at Lynch, Benham, and Wallins quickly diversified the population of the county.
 Settling into a company camp at Verda, Daisy and George struggled to raise a family and to live within the scripted life of the coal company.
-Verda was not one of the model coal towns.
+Verda was not one of the model coal towns, but it was new and well-run in it’s early years.

-Verda was, in fact, one of the more squalid of the camps.
-Sometimes referred to as captive camps, most of the small coal camps in Harlan County in the 1930s were highly regulated in their working conditions, but the hygiene and social conditions left much to be desired.
-Few miners got into and few left coal towns in the 1930s without physical and mental trauma and medical services were haphazard.
-Without the permission of the coal company, even basic services could seldom be engaged and most residents were captive to the never-ending cycle of script that always kept the miner indebted to the company.
-The close quarters of the more poorly run camps often found duplex houses separated by thin walls and joined to a common privy.
-If lucky, the family lived in one house, but it was rarely less than a few feet from the next poorly constructed home.
-It was in Verda that Raymond, the fourth child died at age thirteen.
-He died of dysentery in early adolescence while negotiating the savage health conditions of Verda.
+Verda was,however, one of the more restrictive of the camps.
+Sometimes referred to as captive camps, most of the small coal camps in Harlan County in the 1930s were highly regulated in their working regulations and conditions, but the hygiene and social conditions left much to be desired.
+Few miners left these early 1930’s coal towns without some physical or mental trauma.
+Medical services were haphazard.
+Without the permission of the coal company, even basic services could seldom be depended up on and most residents were captive to the never-ending cycle of script that always kept the miner indebted to the company.
+The close quarters of the more poorly run camps, were often comprised of duplex houses separated by thin walls and joined to a common privy.
+If the family was lucky they lived in one house, but it was rarely less than a few feet from the next poorly constructed home.
+It was in Verda that Raymond, the fourth child died at age thirteen of dysentery while negotiating the savage health conditions of Verda.

 The damp river-bank of the Verda camp was an incubator of disease and dysentery was a common childhood disease.
-Often the camps resembled concentration camps as they brought families in close contact with diseases and confounding social problems but offered limited support systems.
-For the families of miners, many resources were marginal, including adequate schools.
-Daisy, always interested in furthering the children’s education, tried to amplify the marginal education of the camp school but it became increasingly clear that the school offered little to the camp children.
-Through a local physician, Dr. Clark Bailey, Daisy learned of Pine Mountain Settlement School and began the process to enroll her oldest son, Silven.
+The camps are often compared to concentration camps as they confined families to close contact with diseases and confounding social problems but offered limited support systems or freedoms and practiced financial servitude.
+For the families of miners, many common resources were marginal or sub-standard, including adequate schools.
+Daisy, always interested in furthering the children’s education, tried to amplify the marginal education of the camp school by volunteering as a teacher, but it became increasingly clear that the school could offer little education to the camp children.
+Through a local physician, Dr. Clark Bailey, Daisy learned of Pine Mountain Settlement School and began the process to enroll her oldest son, Silven in the school.
 In 1931 she was successful.
 Silven left for his first year at Pine Mountain Settlement School.
+The younger sons soon followed him.

 WILLIAM HAYES (Part I): Tuberculosis – A Medical Crisis

 During the Coal Wars of the 1930s when the camps were prison-like with guards or thugs minding the “gates,” everyone learned to be circumspect.
 In 1933 or early 1934, under the stress of close scrutiny, raising a young family and living in squalid conditions, Daisy was diagnosed with tuberculosis, an illness that often, in that day and that place came with a death sentence.
-George, her husband, reading the future prospects, left the family for work in the rapidly industrializing city of Detroit.
+George, her husband, reading the future prospects as poor to none, left the family for work in the rapidly industrializing city of Detroit with the hope of raising the family fortunes.

-Daisy’s plight and the educational future of her sons were in dire question.
-Were it not for the attention she received from two highly respected physicians, Dr. Clark Bailey in Harlan and Dr. Comstock, in Louisville, she would most likely have succumbed to the disease like so many other camp wives and mothers.
-In 1936, however, enough money was found to send her to Hazelwood a Louisville sanatorium.
-At Hazelwood sanitorium, her care was monitored by Dr. Comstock, a well-known Louisville physician whose study of tuberculosis was a combination of common sense and cutting-edge experimentation.
-Dr. Clark Bailey who was also a Pine Mountain Settlement School Board member, became the facilitator of Daisy’s hospitalization and the coordinator of many of the associated medical and social needs of the family, including the promotion of acceptance of Silven Hayes and John Hayes, his younger brother at Pine Mountain.
-He remained an advocate not only for the Hayes children but for many children in the coal camps and through his efforts many of those children came to Pine Mountain.
+Alone with her young family, Daisy’s plight and the educational future of her sons were in dire question.
+Silven began work in the mines, but the conditions were brutal.
+Were it not for the attention she received from two highly respected physicians, Dr. Clark Bailey in Harlan and Dr. Comstock, in Louisville, Daisy would most likely have succumbed to disease and despair like so many other camp wives and mothers.
+In 1936, however, enough money was found to send her to Hazelwood, a Louisville tuberculum sanatorium.
+At Hazelwood Sanitorium, her care was monitored by Dr. Comstock, a well-known Louisville physician whose study of tuberculosis was a combination of common sense and cutting-edge experimentation.
+The local physician, Dr. Clark Bailey, was a Pine Mountain Settlement School Board member, and he became an advocate for the family and the facilitator of Daisy’s hospitalization and the coordinator of many of the associated medical and social needs of the family.
+Importantly, his advocacy included the promotion of acceptance of Silven Hayes and John Hayes, his younger brother at Pine Mountain Settlement.
+Dr. Bailey remained an advocate not only for the Hayes children but for many other children in the coal camps and through his efforts many of those children came to Pine Mountain.

-In the 1930’s Louisville was a center for experimental medical treatment of tuberculosis, as the Louisville area had been hard hit by the disease and had one of the highest rates of tuberculosis in the nation, it was one of the first cities to build large sanatoria.
+In the 1930’s Louisville was a center for experimental medical treatment of tuberculosis, as the Louisville area had been hard hit by the disease and had one of the highest rates of tuberculosis in the nation.
+It became one of the first cities to build a large, well-staffed and experimental sanatorium.
 The incentive for Dr. Comstock and others to find a cure was high.
 As doctors in the two main Louisville sanitoria raced to find a cure for the often deadly disease, many radical and sometimes successful treatments were devised.
 Daisy was given one of the most radical treatments.
-Her good lung was filled with oil, was collapsed and then the “bad” lung was treated with radiation to kill the aggressive disease.
+Her good lung was filled with oil, it was collapsed, and, then the “bad” lung was treated with radiation to kill the aggressive disease.

-The Hazlewood Sanatorium in Louisville, where Daisy was placed, was established in 1907, as a small 34-bed facility, but by the 1940s it had expanded to a capacity of 240 beds.
+The Waverly Sanatorium in Louisville, where Daisy was placed, was established in 1907, as a small 34-bed facility, but by the 1940s it had expanded to a capacity of 240 beds.
 It was designated as a facility for “… curable cases, or those promising to derive permanent benefit.”
 Comparatively, the rates were reasonable amounting to about $10.00 a week including all expenses except laundry.
 Comparatively, in Asheville, North Carolina, the rates often averaged from $50 to $100 dollars a week but the clientele was markedly different.
-Hazelwood Sanatorium was not for the elite and privileged. but for Daisy it was life-saving.
+Waverly Sanatorium and its successor, Hazelwood Santorium was not for the elite and privileged.
+It was committed to the treatment and eradication of the disease found in any civilian.
+For Daisy it was life-saving.
 The treatments worked for the most part, but her proposed six-month stay stretched out to almost a year and stretched the family unit and finances to the breaking point.

-Daisy’s illness could not have come at worse time.
-Coal mining, under siege from its workers, the unions and from the world market, was engaged in a series of readjustments that echoed in conflict.
-The camps of Harlan County were experiencing some of the most violent “coal wars” or “union wars” in the country and George, not one to take sides diffidently, and defeated by his belief that his wife’s disease was not curable, packed up in 1934, and struck out to locate a job that would at least offer consistency in his daily life and pay a reliable wage.
-The boys, aged 20, 18, 16, and 13, picked up many of the household duties but it was soon evident that these growing responsibilities would be at the expense of an education.
-Daisy, fearing that the possibility of the departure of both parents would put an end to the boys’ futures, again sought the advice of her doctor Bailey who recommended Pine Mountain Settlement School for the remaining younger boys.
+Daisy’s illness could not have come at a worse time.
+Coal mining, under siege from its workers, the unions, and from the world coal market, was engaged in a series of readjustments that echoed with conflict.
+The camps of Harlan County were experiencing some of the most violent “coal wars” or “union wars” in the country and George, not one to take sides diffidently, and defeated by his belief that his wife’s disease was not curable, had packed up in 1934, and struck out to locate a job that would at least offer consistency in his daily life and pay a reliable wage that could be shared with the family.
+The boys, aged 20, 18, 16, 14 and 13, picked up many of the household duties but it was soon evident that these growing responsibilities would be at the expense of an education.
+Daisy, fearing that the possibility of the departure of both parents would put an end to the boys’ futures, again sought the advice of her doctor, Dr. Bailey, who recommended Pine Mountain Settlement School for the remaining younger boys of the family and advocated for them.

 WILLIAM HAYES (Part I): Pine Mountain Settlement School

 Pine Mountain Settlement School in its earliest years had an ambivalent relationship with children of the coal camps.
-Earlier admission policies at the School had excluded the camp population, believing that children of coal camps were a “contamination” of the settlement school environment due to the children’s “bad habits” such as smoking, drinking, and carousing.
-But, the early fears of the camp children’s bad influence soon gave way to the obvious connection between the social services and educational work of the settlement school in the Pine Mountain valley and the increasing needs of populations in the coal camps that were often derived from nearby remote hollows and subsistence farms in the eastern Kentucky counties.
+Earlier admission policies at the School had excluded the camp population.
+Pettit, especially, believed that children of coal camps were a “contamination” of the settlement school environment (and probably the Puritan heritage) due to the children’s “bad habits” such as smoking, drinking, and carousing.
+But, the early fears of the camp children’s bad influence soon gave way to the obvious connection between the social service needs and the educational work of the settlement school in the Pine Mountain valley.
+The populations in the coal camps were also often derived from nearby remote hollows and subsistence farms in the eastern Kentucky counties and deep hollow like those surrounding Pine Mountain Settlement.

-With the arrival of Glyn Morris as the new director of Pine Mountain in 1931, the School opened its doors to many coal camp children with stories just as complicated as Bill’s.
-Large camps such as Benham and Lynch, run by International Harvester and United States Steel, had well-staffed and established progressive educational programs, but the educational picture in the coal camp community at large was chaotic, poorly staffed and randomly attended.
-Educational alternatives such as Pine Mountain Settlement School were islands of opportunity for a growing population in the county of Harlan.
-Morris, whose family origins were in the coal mines of Wales, well understood the needs of Harlan’s coal-camp youth.
+With the arrival of Glyn Morris as the new director of Pine Mountain in 1931, the School opened its doors to many coal camp children whose stories, just as complicated as Bill’s, quickly filled the openings at the School.
+Large corporate coal camps such as Benham and Lynch, run by International Harvester and United States Steel, had well-staffed and established progressive educational programs, but the school picture in the less well-funded coal camp schools and in the community at large, especially the surrounding deep hollows, was chaotic, poorly staffed and randomly attended.
+Educational alternatives such as the Pine Mountain Settlement School provided islands of opportunity for a growing population in the county of Harlan.
+Glyn Morris, whose family origins were in the coal mines of Wales, well understood the needs of Harlan’s coal-camp youth and through his ten year effort at Pine Mountain and later in the Harlan County School System, opened up enriched educational programs for the youth in the coal camps and the foundation for the youth to pursue higher education and enhanced opportunity.

-When George, the boy’s father, left the family to find work and essentially abandoned his wife, the brothers became a mutual support system for each other and for their mother.
-Daisy’s treatments for tuberculosis.
-Her stay in the Hazelwood Sanatorium in Louisville was largely supported by contributions from all the sons as they shared their earnings with her hospitalization and with their education.
+When George, the boy’s father, left the family to find work and for a brief time abandoned his wife, the brothers became a mutual support system for each other and for their mother.
+Daisy’s later treatments for tuberculosis and her stay in the Hazelwood Sanatorium in Louisville was largely supported by contributions from all the sons as they shared their earnings with her hospitalization and with their education.
 Further, all the brothers worked to reunite their estranged parents.
 John wrote to Glyn Morris, the new Director at Pine Mountain in 1933:

 Dear Sir: